Tom Clarke (Irish republican): Easter Rising

 There was immediate confusion at the onset of the Easter Rising when Eoin MacNeill, nominally the head of the Irish Volunteers, issued orders in the Sunday Independent for Volunteers not to gather.
 Clarke was livid and denounced MacNeill as a traitor, but resolved to push ahead regardless.

 Clarke was located at headquarters in the General Post Office (GPO) during the events of Easter Week, where rebel forces were largely composed of Irish Citizen Army members under the command of Connolly.
-Though he held no formal military rank, Clarke was recognised by the garrison as one of the commanders, and was active throughout the week.
+Though he held no formal military rank, Clarke was recognised by the garrison as one of the commanders and was active throughout the week.
 After Connolly was badly wounded on 27 April, Clarke took an active role in command.
-It has been said that Clarke indeed would have been the declared President and Commander-in-chief, but he refused any military rank and such honours; these were given to Pearse, who was more well-known and respected on a national level following the O'Rossa Donovan speech.
+It has been said that Clarke indeed would have been the declared President and Commander-in-chief, but he refused any military rank and such honours; these were given to Pearse, who was more well-known and respected on a national level following the O'Donovan Rossa speech.
 Kathleen Clarke later claimed that her husband, and not Pearse, was first president of the Irish Republic.
 At the time of planning, the Clarkes were living in a house on Richmond Avenue, Fairview.

 Late in the week, the GPO had to be evacuated due to a fire.
 The leaders gathered in a house in Moore Street to decide how to proceed.
 Clarke was the only leader amongst them who wished to keep fighting.
 With a nearly unanimous vote having been taken, Pearse ordered the rebels to surrender on 29 April.
 Clarke broke down into tears.
 Clarke wrote on the wall of the house, "We had to evacuate the GPO.
 The boys put up a grand fight, and that fight will save the soul of Ireland."